Russia sees ends to U.S. row as Jewish texts moved to museum

 They were left for safekeeping from the turmoil of the World War One in a warehouse in what is now western Russia’s Smolensk province, but later were taken by the newly installed Bolshevik state and finally kept in Russia’s state library until recently.

-“Jewish books should be held in Jewish organizations,” said Alexander Boroda, head of the Russian Federation of Jewish Communities and the museum’s director.
+“Jewish books should be held in Jewish organisations,” said Alexander Boroda, head of the Russian Federation of Jewish Communities and the museum’s director.

 “It is a restoration of historical justice that they will be managed by the Jewish community.”